arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 ![Installing the Portenta core](assets/boardmanager-portenta.png)

-This board can programmed via DFU bootloader, using [dfu-util](http://dfu-util.sourceforge.net/).
+This board can programmed via a DFU bootloader, using [dfu-util](http://dfu-util.sourceforge.net/).
 To enter the DFU bootloader, double tap the reset button on the board.

 ### Downloading firmware